Just what was this palace that Arthur Evans discovered at Knossos?

-Opposite it was what appeared to be some sort of bathing facility which he named the Lustral Basin – a grand name but as with much that Evans did, very appropriate for it clearly was not for bathing but for some sort of ritual washing ceremony where you cleansed yourself before approaching the king.
+Opposite it was what appeared to be some sort of bathing or washing facility which he named the Lustral Basin – a grand name but as with much that Evans did, very appropriate for it clearly was not for bathing but for some sort of ritual washing ceremony where you cleansed yourself before approaching the king.

 Next door was a grand stairway that led up to a first floor which Evans reconstructed with great imagination.
 If the courtyard was used for some bull fighting ritual, one imagines that the spectators were accommodated on the first floor to watch the ceremony in safety.
+These would have been the grand rooms, which Evans called ‘The Piano Nobile’.

 Beyond the grand staircase, the central part of the western side was another elaborate suite of rooms which Evans called ‘the Palace Sanctuary’.
 At the centre were two rooms that he called the Temple Repository where there were cists in the floor which contained the finest discoveries made at Knossos – fragments of over thirty jars or amphorae.
 There were also small clay seals used to fasten bags, evidence for produce that had been brought into the palace.
 There was also a tablet in the Minoan Linear A script demonstrating that it belongs to the early period of the palace which was destroyed by the great earthquake that marks the division between the Middle and New palaces.